2014–15 UCF Knights women's basketball team

 The 2014–15 UCF Knights women's basketball team represented the University of Central Florida during the 2014–15 NCAA Division I basketball season.
 The Knights competed in Division I of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference (The American).
 The Knights, in the program's 38th season of basketball, were led by eighth-year head coach Joi Williams, and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.
-They finished the season 9–21, 5–13 in AAC play to finish in eight place.
+They finished the season 9–21, 5–13 in AAC play to finish in eighth place.
 They lost in the first round in the American Athletic women's tournament to Cincinnati.

-The season was UCF's second as a member of The American.
-UCF will entire the 2014-15 with all the assistant coaches being in their first year with the program.
+This was UCF's second season as a member of The American.
+UCF entered the 2014-15 with all the assistant coaches being in their first year with the program.

 Media

-All UCF games will have an audio or video broadcast available.
-For conference play, UCF games will typically be available on ESPN3, AAC Digital, or UCF Knights All-Access.
-Road games not on ESPN3 or AAC Digital will have an audio broadcast available on the UCF Portal.
-All non-conference home games will be streamed exclusively on UCF Knights All-Access.
-Select non-conference road games will have a stream available through the opponents website.
-The audio broadcast for home games will only be available through UCF Knights All-Access.
+All UCF games had an audio or video broadcast available.
+For conference play, UCF games were typically available on ESPN3, AAC Digital, or UCF Knights All-Access.
+Road games not on ESPN3 or AAC Digital had an audio broadcast available on the UCF portal.
+All non-conference home games were streamed exclusively on UCF Knights All-Access.
+Select non-conference road games had a stream available through the opponent's website.
+The audio broadcast for home games was only available through UCF Knights All-Access.